ISISComputingGroup/ibex_developers_manual/ASYN-Trace-Masks.md

 # Getting (VERY VERBOSE) output from stream device.

-In your `st.cmd`, add the following line:
+In your `st.cmd`, or at the EPICS prompt fomr a console session, use:

 `var streamDebug 1`